A Chicago Breast Augmentation Specialist

 Breast implants come in a variety of different profiles.
 The selection is based on how enhanced the breasts’ projection would be, as well as how wide the implant will be on the chest wall in relation to the base width.
 Since the silicone implants are already pre-filled, the standard profiles come in low, moderate, high and extra high.
 Saline implants, however, come in variants that are either prefilled; or, the silicone shell is inserted then filled with saline solution up to the patient’s preferred profile.
 Choosing the right profile can sometimes be a difficult decision and it is up to a skilled surgeon to help guide the patient accordingly.
 High profile breast implants will have greater projection, but less width on each side, whereas a moderate profile, for example, will not have as much projection, but will be broader.

 Implants are made with either a smooth or a textured surface.
 In general, smooth implants cost less and are more common.
-The textured implants were initially conceived out of the idea that it reduces the chances of capsular contracture (the constriction of scar tissue around the implant) although there is no valid claim to this.
-The textured type is more common with the teardrop shape as the rough texture adheres to tissues helping the implant stay in place.
+The textured implants were initially conceived out of the idea that it reduces the chances of capsular contracture (the constriction of scar tissue around the implant).

 There are several standard incision approaches for breast implants.
 The most common is known as an inframammary incision, which is an incision near the breast fold.
 Second, is an incision made under the areola, which is known as a periareolar incision.
 A third option is to place the incision within the armpit, known as a transaxillary approach.
 There is also an incision approach that takes place around the belly button, but this is the least recommended way.
 It is up to the patient’s desires and surgeon recommendation as to what approach is best to take.
 Scarring is also discussed at this time with each method.